How to backcomb hair for a perfect gothic hairstyle

-So, you're dressed up like Mrs Lovett from Sweeney Todd.
+Gothic hairstyles reached their (literal) height with backcombing.
+So, you’re dressed up like Mrs Lovett from Sweeney Todd.
 Your dark make up is precise, right down to the eyelash.
-You're due to join your friends for a midnight tea party on the hill.
+You’re due to join your friends for a midnight tea party on the hill.
 But your hair looks like you tumbled out of bed.
 Good!
 Welcome to the art of wild and disobedient gothic hairstyles.

-Gothic hairstyles love backcombing
+Gothic hairstyles: backcombing

 Probably the most common choice of gothic messy hair.
 Think Robert Smith, Siouxsie Sioux and Razorcandi – all of whom have unruly hair worthy of adulation.
 Though teased hair does depend entirely on how you wish it to come out, there is a specific way of teasing.

 - Firstly, make sure your hair is straight.
 Curly and wavy hair can be backcombed but it is more prone to damage.
 Always make sure your hair has cooled after using irons to prevent breaking.

 - Secondly, make sure your hair is completely tangle free using a bristle brush.
 This may seem puzzling, since you are about to introduce artful tangles, but starting with tangle-free hair will avoid the chance of natty dreds.

 - Thirdly, choose which areas you want to back brush.
 This could be the shorter layers of your hair – or all your hair for a more dramatic look.
 Clip back any areas you aren’t back brushing.

 - Now you can begin to actually back brush.
 Remember, the more strands of hair you try to tease at once, the looser the effect will be.
 Brush your hair up into your hand and hold it upright.
 Then take a comb (Rat tail combs are good) and brush the hair from end to root.
 Then spray with hairspray.
 Lots of hairspray.
 Hairspray is good.
 Then continue with the rest of your hair.